 - Avocado Oil: Either avocado or olive oil will do.
 You want a mild-flavored vegetable oil.

 - Ginger: Fresh ginger works best for this recipe.
 Peel the ginger root with the edge of a spoon and grate the 2 teaspoons needed for this recipe.
 If you can't find fresh ginger, you can also use thawed frozen ginger cubes from the frozen food section.
-Tip: If you're not going to use the fresh ginger for another recipe soon, peel the whole root, place the remaining ginger in a ziptop freezer storage bag, seal tight, label, date and store in your freezer.
-Whenever you have a recipe that calls for fresh ginger, simply grate from frozen.

 - Cilantro: Fresh cilantro is needed in both the filling and the garnish.
 Chop extra and reserve it for sprinkling at the end.

-How To Make Samosa Chaat Phyllo Cups in the Oven, AirFryer or Crisplid
+How To Make Samosa Chaat Cups

-How To Make the Samosa Chaat Potato Filling
+Prepare the Samosa Chaat Potato Filling

-Step 1: Boil Potatoes
+Step 1: Boil Potatoes in either the Instant Pot or the Microwave

 - When potatoes are cool enough to handle, peel and mash them.
 Keep aside.